 Even though its ancestors were bred for bull-baiting and pit fighting, the Frenchie is a petite breed of Bulldog that was created in the 1800s for companionship.
 As companions, they were created in Normandy, France, where they remain now.
 Unfortunately, this happy pooch has a slew of health issues that need to be addressed, so he or she needs a caring home to protect him or her.
 They are one of the oldest dog breed and among the most popular dog breed in France. typically, French bulldogs cost between $1,200 and $2000.
 You should expect to spend less in Asia since these canines are more prevalent.
 You’ll pay between $2,000 and $3,000 for a puppy price with prize genes.

 As a family pet and friendly dog, a French Bulldog is just what you’re looking for.
 However, these dogs are not French and were produced in London by the English Bulldog.
 Pet lovers are drawn to them because of their little stature and unique personalities, but they need a significant financial commitment, which most people cannot do.
 French bulldogs with good bloodlines might be affordable even if you’re worried about the cost of your favorite dog breed.
+Note: variations of this breed can be more costly.
+For instance, the Blue French Bulldog is more expensive usually due to its rarity and newness to the French Bulldog breed.
+That is something to consider when looking to get a new puppy.

 One Time Costs: French Bulldog